mtrzc0/bootldr/README.md

 # bootldr
-This project focuses on understanding how bootloaders work.
+This project focuses on understanding how bootloaders work

 ## Core